MaterializeInc/materialize/doc/developer/arrangements.md

 ## Caveats: Shared Arrangements

 Arrangements may be shared between operators in the same dataflow, or across dataflows if an arrangement is published by the dataflow that creates it.
-Arrangements are most commonly published by the creation of indexes, materialized sources, and materialized views.
+Arrangements are most commonly published by the creation of indexes and materialized views.
 Materialize does not currently publish other arrangements.

 The `Join` operator requires arrangements each with `key` equal to the columns that will be equated.